sam-b/HashData/README.md

 - XOR-32

 ## Development
 Development is on going and new hashes are added sporadically and when requested and errors are fixed whenever reported.
-Support for files of hashes coming soon.